tomdjong/MGS-categorical-realizability/README.md

 realizability interpretation of logic, which we spell out in detail.*

 *The central theme of this course is the interplay between category theory, logic and computability theory.
-While some familiarity with basic category theory (e.g. (co)limits and adjunctions) is required for some parts of the notes, the course hopefully offers plenty to those unfamiliar with category theory.*
+While category theory is not strictly required to follow the course, some familiarity with basic category theory will help in understanding the connections with more general constructions.*

 #### Fixing inaccuracies